Neeraj-2311/tindog/README.md

-# tindog
+# tindog (Course Project)
-It is a course project.
+Built using Bootstrap just for practice and be handy with bootstrap.